Health Care Consultant

 5) Medication must be stored in original, labeled container with child’s name, drug’s name, directions of administrating and how to store container.

-6) Written records will be maintained of all medication, except topical non-prescriptions, of the time, date, dosage, name of staff and child.
-When medication is complete, the record put into child’s file.
+6) Written records will be maintained, time, date, dosage, name of staff and child.
+When medication is complete, the record will be placed in the child’s file.

 7) Medication will be stored in refrigerator or in medication box in teacher’s room, out of the reach of children.
 Unused medication will be returned to parent.